Preparing Garden Soil for Growing Hostas

 All three ingredients provide the optimal porous structure that allows water to drain and air to the roots for respiration and the establishment of the roots.

-Other materials that work well include, pine needles and decomposed wood bark, as they help improve structure although they do not contribute the same level of nutrients as leaf mould, compost and manure so should be added in smaller quantities.
+Other materials that work well include, pine needles and decomposed wood bark, as they help improve structure although they do not contribute the same level of nutrients as leaf mold, compost, and manure so should be added in smaller quantities.

-Ideally you should amend the soil to a depth of 16 inches for the larger hosta varieties to accommodate their root system and roughly around 12 inches for smaller varieties.
+Ideally, you should amend the soil to a depth of 16 inches for the larger hosta varieties to accommodate their root system and roughly 12 inches for smaller varieties.

-Compost, improves sandy soils by retain moisture and increases nutrients and reduces compaction and improves soil drainage for clay soils.
+Compost improves sandy soils by retaining moisture, increasing nutrients, and reducing compaction and improving soil drainage for clay soils.

 Avoid this Mistake!